filipjares/mkr/README.txt

 ABOUT
 =====

-This repository contains our attempt to implement and use some of the algorithms described in article "Coordinated multi-robot exploration using a segmentation of the environment" by Wurm, Stachniss and Burgard.
+This repository contains our attempt to implement and use an algorithm for finding of "critical nodes" in a geometrical map.
+Criteria for a critical node were described in the article "Coordinated multi-robot exploration using a segmentation of the environment" by Wurm, Stachniss and Burgard.
 See the "Wurm2008Coordinated" record in presentation/bibliography.bib for reference.

 This repository represents our semestral work for the MKR (Mobile and Collective Robotics course) at CTU / FEE (Czech Technical University, Faculty of Electrical Engineering) from